 Because of its wide range of adaptability, the Little Bluestem is frequently seen in commercial landscapes, parks, and woodland planting.
 It absolutely shines in mass plantings used in meadows or prairie displays or in large areas as a fill plant for erosion control.

 Plant at 2 feet on center for mass planting of a quick fill within two seasons.
 Measure from the center of one to the center of the next.
 You can either mow or trim in early spring.

 Use The Blues Little Bluestem just about anywhere in your landscape.
-Edge a long border with these easy care plants.
+Edge a long border with these easy-care plants.
 Or, mix them into a perennial garden for a soft-textured accent.

 This adaptable prairie grass grows best in full sun.
 However, it will easily grow in a wide range of soils, as long as they are well-drained.
-This includes fast draining sandy soils and heavy clay soils.
+This includes fast-draining sandy soils and heavy clay soils.

 The Blues laughs at high heat and humidity.
 It's extraordinarily cold hardy.
-The plant is disease and pest resistant as well as adapted to urban pollution problems.
+The plant is disease and pest-resistant as well as adapted to urban pollution problems.

 Once established, they are drought tolerant and will require only occasional watering.
-Give young plants regular amount of moderate water for the first season.
+Give young plants a regular amount of moderate water for the first season.

 Please wait to trim them back until after you start seeing new growth.
 You'll love the winter interest, and the birds will surely appreciate your thoughtfulness.

 We always sell out of our yearly crop of The Blues Little Bluestem grass.
-Order right now if you see if in stock on the site.
+Order right now if you see it in stock on the site.
 Otherwise, sign up for an email alert when the next crop is ready.